alanrogers/agar22/docs/index.md

   workshop.

 * [Alan Rogers](https://anthro.utah.edu/profile.php?unid=u0028949) is
-  in the Anthro Dept of Anthropology of the University of Utah.
+  in the Anthro Dept of the University of Utah.
 He has developed several methods for inferring population history from genetic data.
 He will cover one of those methods, [Legofit](https://alanrogers.github.io/legofit/html/index.html), during the workshop.